Adjunct Faculty

 Bob Walters - Former CEO, Export New Zealand

 Bob is a very experienced exporter with over thirty years international business involvement.
-Now CEO of Export New Zealand, Bob worked as General Manager for Feltex Carpets, and International General Manager of Building Products for Alex Harvey Industries, now part of Carter Holt Harvey and Fletcher Building.
+Former CEO of Export New Zealand, Bob also worked as General Manager for Feltex Carpets, and International General Manager of Building Products for Alex Harvey Industries, now part of Carter Holt Harvey and Fletcher Building.
 During his time in the building industry, Bob's work took him to Australia, US, Canada, Europe (UK, France, Benelux, Scandinavia), the Middle East (Gulf States, Iran and Saudi Arabia).

 Bob also has extensive experience in the food industry, as Corporate Brands Manager and later Regional Development Manager, European Region for the NZ Dairy Board, travelling extensively throughout Europe, North Africa, South East Asia and Australia.